+Kaena Point Trail leads to the lookout that is the very northwestern tip of Oahu.
+You can find parking on the North Shore to reach the lookout or the west side of the island in Waianae.
 This is a beautiful spot for an engagement session or elopement on Oahu.
-It is one of the best spots on island for the sunset and golden hour.
+It is one of the best spots on island for the sunset and golden hour and is a great park to getaway from the busy streets of Waikiki.
 Also, the corner of Kaena Point is the best place on island to see the stars!

-PRO TIP: If you decide to walk out far on the trail, be sure to bring headlamps for the walk back.
+PRO TIP: If you decide to walk out far on the trail, bring headlamps for the walk back.
 For the ladies, bring a change of comfortable shoes to walk in until you reach the spot where you will be taking photos.
 The terrain is uneven and wouldn’t be the most comfortable if you are wearing heels.

-This trail has our view of sunrise on the island.
-The gate to the parking lot doesn’t open until 7AM so you will have to park alongside the road outside of the gate if you want to go at sunrise.
-If you aren’t in the mood for a hike, there are some great spots at the base of the mountain.
+This trail has one of the best views of the sunrise on the island.
+The gate to the parking lot doesn’t open until 7 AM so you will have to park alongside the road outside of the gate if you want a sunrise elopement If you aren’t in the mood for a hike, there are some great spots at the base of the mountain.

 The lookout can be busy, so we recommend having your elopement on a weekday (check out this elopement at Makapuu Lighthouse Lookout here!).
 You cant go wrong with this location and the scenic drive to this spot!